ata200/sending_email-/README.md

 In this project we will send Emails from CSV files.
 Please follow below steps :
-1. Create a new gmail, Mak sure for secuirty shud be off
+1. Create a new Gmail, Make sure for security should be off.